SE™/ integrative/ play therapy sessions for Adults, Adolescents and Children.

 It includes one session with the parents/carers and one introductory session with the child.

-A minimum of 6-10 is recommended for working on a specific area of concern for Adults, Adolescents or Children.
+A minimum of 10 sessions is recommended when working on a specific area of concern for Adults, Adolescents or Children.

 recource.education: School visits

 The aim is to provide the teacher and the TAs of a specific class, tools to create a smoother, engaging and effective teaching experience for a specific child and/or a class.
 This service, whether it is for a child or the class, is bound to benefit everyone, including the parents.

 Purpose of privacy notice

 The processing of personal data is governed by the General Data Protection Regulation 2016/679 (the GDPR).
 This legislation will replace current data privacy law, giving more rights to you as an individual and more obligations to organisations holding your personal data.

 One of the rights is a right to be informed, which means we have to give you even more information than we do now about the way in which we use, share and store your personal information.